+Guardianship of the person.
 An adult with legal custody of a minor has the responsibility to provide for the minor's physical and personal needs.
-While the minor's parents are legally required to continue financial support of the minor, the legal guardian must ensure that the minor receives food, shelter, clothing, education, and medical care.
+While the minor's parents are legally required to continue financial support of the minor, the legal guardian must ensure that the minor receives food, shelter, clothing, education and medical care.
 The legal guardian has the right to consent for the minor and make all decisions regarding the minor's health and education.
-A legal guardian will maintain custody of the minor until the minor reaches the age of 18, or until a judge determines that the minor no longer needs a guardian.
+A legal guardian will maintain custody of the minor until the minor reaches the age of eighteen, or until a judge determines that the minor no longer needs a guardian.

+Guardian ad litem.
 A court appoints a guardian ad litem to represent a minor's interests in a legal proceeding.
-Guardians ad litem are typically appointed in divorce cases, probate matters, or in situations where the minor has been abused or neglected.
+Guardians ad litem are typically appointed in divorce cases, probate matters or in situations where the minor has been abused or neglected.